Malta Sets October Timeline For Tax Reforms In Its Gaming Sector

 Unified gaming tax structure simplifies obligations

-Aside from the VAT changes, Malta is restructuring how gaming taxes are applied.
+Aside from the VAT changes, Malta is also restructuring how gaming taxes are applied.
 The new framework creates a simplified system, introducing unified tax rates for both land-based and online operators serving players within Malta.

 The current split between gaming tax and device levies will be replaced with a single structure based on game type and delivery channel.
 This removes overlapping charges and creates a more consistent reporting model across different industry segments.